 Paul Ehrlich was a luminary, a revolutionary, capable of thinking outside the box, thirsting for novelty and challenges.
 In virtue of his mindset, his innovative thinking and his studies, we have intended to give his name to our international network of scientific research.
 We focus our attention on the whole Medicinal Chemistry disciplines, from synthetic Organic Chemistry to Pharmacology, passing through Natural Products, Computational Chemistry and Structural Biology.
 All them strongly synergize to each other in the modern Drug Discovery and Development process.

-The Paul Ehrlich MedChem network has been created by a group of European Universities having PhD programs of Medicinal Chemistry, with the purpose to collaborate, interchange programs, staff, students, and generate activities which would improve the standards of their research and training activities.
+The MISSION of PE MedChem Euro PhD Network is to create interchanging programs among students from all over the world belonging to Universities having PhD programs of Medicinal Chemistry, with the purpose to collaborate and generate activities which would improve the standard of their research and training activities.